purdue-onchip/gds2Para/purdue_install.md

 15. Run `make explicit` in shell to compile executable **Test\_explicit**
 16. Run `./Test_explicit --help` to get a list of available modes the executable supports
 17. Run `./Test_explicit -r nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with any GDSII file available)
+18. Perform a complete parameter extraction by running `./Test_explicit -s SDFFRS_X2.gds SDFFRS_X2.sim_input SDFFRS_X2.spef` to read in the design and simulation input file, do all analysis, and return the result in a SPEF file